-Where the project is to be implemented by an agency other than the taxing authority, the allocation request must be signed by the taxing authority and the implementing agency.
+Where the project is to be implemented by an agency other than the taxing authority, the allocation request must be signed by the implementing agency.

 When Caltrans is the implementing agency, construction support costs must be allocated separately from construction capital costs.